KEPCO E&C052690.KS

 This is a policy stock: Korea's stance on nuclear power, set by each administration's energy plan, determines the domestic order book, so regulatory and political signals matter more than conventional demand indicators.
 Overseas reactor tenders, pursued as part of national export campaigns, offer order flow that is lumpy and hard to time.
 As a KEPCO subsidiary the company has state-linked governance, with limited free float and public-institution characteristics.
 Investors also track how decommissioning work and small modular reactor designs could extend the franchise.

 The company was established in 1975 as Korea Power Engineering Company, known as KOPEC, to localize the design skills Korea then imported for its first nuclear reactors.
 Working through successive reactor generations, its engineers standardized the OPR1000 design and co-developed the larger APR1400.
-The firm adopted the KEPCO E&C name in 2009, the year Korea won its landmark reactor export contract in the United Arab Emirates, and it listed on the KOSDAQ market that same year.
+The firm adopted the KEPCO E&C name in 2009, the year Korea won its landmark reactor export contract in the United Arab Emirates, and it listed on the KOSPI main board of the Korea Exchange that December.
 Under the government's balanced national development policy, its headquarters later relocated from the Seoul area to Gimcheon in North Gyeongsang Province.

 Revenue is earned as engineering fees rather than construction billings: the company sells reactor architecture, plant design packages, procurement engineering, and technical services under contracts with Korea Hydro & Nuclear Power, other KEPCO affiliates, and foreign utilities.
 Because Korea assigns it the architect-engineer role in the national nuclear program, it faces no domestic rival for that core franchise, and its design authorship of the APR1400 earns it a seat in every Korean reactor export consortium.
 Non-nuclear work in thermal plant retrofits, environmental equipment, and decommissioning engineering diversifies the base between reactor construction cycles, smoothing an otherwise lumpy order pattern.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on KEPCO E&C
+Commission a full SEC-based report on KEPCO E&C →

 KEPCO E&C coverage